cocos/cocos-docs/en/material-system/effect-syntax.md

 INCI(a); // wrong! a would still be 4
 ```

-> **Note**：Before v3.5, the syntax for Functional Macros feature is `#define`, but from v3.5, the syntax will be automatically upgraded to `#pragma define` during effect migration process, please pay attention to use the right syntax if you are writing new effect or using external effects without meta file.
+> **Note**: Before v3.5, the standard define in glsl is occupied by Functional Macros, so developers aren't able to use standard define like `#ifdef` or `#ifndef`.
+But from v3.5, the syntax of Functional Macros is upgraded to `#pragma define`.
+All Functional Macros will be automatically upgraded during effect migration process, and developers can directly use standard defines inn the shader.
+Just need some extra attention to use the right syntax if you are writing new effect or using external effects without meta file.

 ### Vertex Input[^1]